 - Let the fish cook in the gravy and cover the pan with a tight lid to infuse the aroma of the spices into the fish steaks.

-- After 5-6 mins of cooking, turn the fish steaks to get the gravy infused by its other side.
+- After 5-6 mins of cooking, gently turn the pieces of fish to get the gravy infused by the other side.
 Again cover the pan for 5-6 more mins.

-- After the last 5-6 mins of cooking, uncover the pan and check whether the salt & sugar is perfect according to your taste.
+- After the last 5-6 mins of cooking, uncover the pan and check whether the fish is soft from both sides.
+Check the salt & sugar are perfect according to your taste.
 Add little salt & sugar if required.
 Stir it well.

 - Add 1/2 tsp garam masala powder, give it (the gravy) a good stir, and turn off the heat.